[amazon_auto_links id="280537"]

 2. Different Catfish Species

-Some famous species among these are blue catfish, flathead catfish, channel catfish, and white catfish.
-Each catfish has their respective characteristics and habitat.
+Some famous species among these are blue catfish, flathead catfish, and channel catfish.
+Each catfish has its own characteristics and habitat.
+Stinging catfish, walking catfish, pangas catfish, striped catfish, and sea catfish are famous in our country.

-Walking catfishes can move over land too.
+Walking catfishes can move over land, too.
 During the monsoon season, we can witness this when the habitat of the catfish becomes inundated.

 3. Blue Catfish and Channel Catfish